Jan 15, 2019

 When Content ID identifies copyrighted material in your video, the resulting action that YouTube takes will depend upon the preferences of the copyright holder.
 Each copyright holder can ask YouTube to perform one of three options when their content is identified in other videos:

-· Monetize– The content owner can ask YouTube to place ads on the offending video and collect all ad revenue.
-Unsurprisingly, this is the most popular Content ID setting, and YouTube claims that it has paid out over $2 billion to partners who have monetized their Content ID claims.
 If you don’t care about your video making money for someone else (and zero dollars for you), then perhaps this isn’t a big deal.
-However, if you plan on becoming a YouTube star and earning some dough off your videos, you certainly don’t want your dollars flowing into someone else’s piggybank!
+However, YouTube monetization is something most content creators dream of.
+If you plan on becoming a YouTube star and earning some dough off your videos, you certainly don’t want your dollars flowing into someone else’s piggybank!

 When this happens, you can dispute the claim.
 Go to your YouTube video manager portal, click on the copyright notice message, and follow instructions to dispute your claim.Explain that you have permission to use the content or that the content was misidentified as belonging to someone else.